hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 #### Snapshot restore procedure

-1. Check both snapshot maps and find the newest snapshot (greater `snapshotId`) which:
-   1. Has `SnapshotVerificationRecord`
-   2. Is not corrupted (check just in case).
-If the snapshot is corrupted, generate warning and proceed to the next snapshot.
-2. It the valid snapshot was found:
+1. Load `JobExecutionRecord` from `IMap` to `MasterContext`
-   1. Write `SnapshotVerificationRecord` to map from which it was read to ensure that it is replicated.
+2. Write `JobExecutionRecord` to map from which it was read to ensure that it is replicated.
    In case of indeterminate result - do not start job now, schedule restart later.
-   2. Restore processors state from snapshot, rollback/commit any prepared transactions
-   3. Set ongoing data map index to the other map
-3. If the valid snapshot was not found:
-   1. Create processors with initial state
-   2. Rollback any prepared transactions
-4. Schedule next snapshot

-TODO: update JExR with snapshot data used for restore?
-TODO: increase snapshotId by 2? clear is not reliable
+3. Read last good snapshot id from `JobExecutionRecord`.
+   `JobExecutionRecord` contains also last snapshot id that could have written something to snapshot data IMap.
+4. Check consistency of the indicated snapshot using data in snapshot `IMap` and `SnapshotVerificationRecord`.
+   If inconsistent, job fails permanently.
+5. If restoring from exported snapshot, write `SnapshotVerificationRecord` to map from which it was read to ensure that it is replicated.
+   (TODO: is it necessary? exported snapshot without entry in cache can be used to restore from)
+6. Restore job using data from snapshot.
+Transactions which have ids in the snapshot are committed (just in case), transactions that are not there are rolled back (also just in case).
+   This ultimately gives consistency between job state and external transactional resources.

 #### Correctness

-`SnapshotVerificationRecord` for given snapshot can be in one 3 states:
+`JobExecutionRecord` entry version for given job and status can be in one 3 states:
-1. nonexistent
+1. nonexistent: there exists different version (or none only briefly when the job is created)
 2. maybe safe: writing to `IMap` ended in indeterminate result, may exist on primary replica only or in primary and backups
-3. safe: in primary and backups
+3. safe: saved in primary and backups

 Updated algorithm guarantees correctness by holding the following invariants:
 1. Snapshot restore is never performed concurrently with snapshot taking (guaranteed by various mechanisms in Hazelcast and Jet, among others `MasterJobContext.scheduleRestartIfClusterIsNotSafe` and split-brain protection).
+2. 2nd snapshot phase commit or rollback is executed if and only if `JobExecutionRecord` is "safe".
+3. Next snapshot is performed after 2nd phase of previous snapshot (commit or rollback) has completed.
-2. Existence of `SnapshotVerificationRecord` implies that given snapshot was prepared (1st phase) successfully.
+4. If `JobExecutionRecord` points to given snapshot during restore, it implies that given snapshot was prepared (1st phase) successfully.
-   Existence of `SnapshotVerificationRecord` does not determine if 2nd phase has already completed or not.
+   It does not determine if 2nd phase has already completed or not.
-3. 2nd snapshot phase commit is executed if and only if `SnapshotVerificationRecord` is "safe".
-4. 2nd snapshot phase rollback is executed if and only if `SnapshotVerificationRecord` is "nonexistent".
-5. If `SnapshotVerificationRecord` was "maybe safe" but became "nonexistent" snapshot data was irrecoverably lost and the snapshot cannot ever be used.
-   The same `SnapshotVerificationRecord` cannot reappear.
-   In other words, transition from "nonexistent" to "safe" is not possible during restore.
-6. Lack of `SnapshotVerificationRecord` during restore means that given snapshot failed during preparation (1st phase) or writing `SnapshotVerificationRecord`.
+5. If `JobExecutionRecord` does not point to given snapshot during restore it means that given snapshot failed during preparation (1st phase), writing `SnapshotVerificationRecord` or `JobExecutionRecord`.
    There may exist some transaction that have to be rolled back.
+6. If `JobExecutionRecord` was "maybe safe" and reverted to previous version snapshot to which it pointed when it was "maybe safe" is treated as failed snapshot cannot ever be used.
+   Reverted `JobExecutionRecord` version cannot reappear.
+   In other words, change from older to newer snapshot is not possible during restore.
-7. It is possible to rollback transactions prepared by snapshot that failed.
+7. It is possible to rollback transactions prepared by snapshot that failed without data from such snapshot.
    This is implemented using [XA protocol or workarounds](https://hazelcast.com/blog/transactional-connectors-in-hazelcast-jet/).
-8. Next snapshot is performed after 2nd phase of previous snapshot (commit or rollback) has completed.
-9. Result of `clear` method is not guaranteed to be replicated to all backups - `clear` method does not support overriding of `failOnIndeterminateOperationState` setting.
-   However, the following should be true: if operation on given partition succeeded (e.g. `putAsync`) with `failOnIndeterminateOperationState` enabled then previous operation (e.g. `clear`) was backed up for given partition.

-### Other changes

-TBD: Removal of snapshot data from `JobExecutionRecord`
+TODO: update of `JobExecutionRecord` is not executed if the timestamp is older or the same.
+TODO: sometimes we need to force update - by artificially increasing timestamp?
+Or maybe then we can use `put`?

 ## Impact